campingtree/Intel-8088-disassembler/README.md

 * Simply add the format for your desired command in [core.inc](/core.inc) FORMAT struct table.
 Then in [disass.asm](/disass.asm), write the according parsing procedure.

 ## Notes:
+* This is by no means a satisfactory product.
+It was marely written as an exercise at university.